Skip to content

 If there is an active herpes outbreak at the time of labor, a Cesarean birth will be recommended by your provider.
 This is to lessen the chance of your baby coming into contact with a herpes lesion in or on your cervix, vagina, vulva, or anus.
 This does not mean that you will have to have a Cesarean birth with every subsequent pregnancy—a surgical birth is only indicated when there’s an active outbreak at the time of labor.

-Strategies to Lessen Outbreaks in Pregnancy
+Strategies to Lessen Herpes Outbreaks While Pregnant

 Above all, make sure your provider knows that you have herpes.
 If you haven’t been diagnosed with it, you can ask for a serum antibodies blood test to see if you have herpes antibodies in your blood.
 Knowledge is power!
 Ensure that you get a prescription for an antiviral medication.